 The bill also mentions that responsibility for COVID-19 vaccines and any possible side-effects is fully given to the Lebanese government.

 Caretaker Health Minister Hamad Hasan has made it clear that the vaccine will be free of charge to all citizens.

 However, there has been speculation over whether the private sector will be able to offer vaccines against COVID-19.

-Dr. Abdul-Rahman Bizri noted that the government will most likely encourage uptake through the private sector as it will help achieve high immunity levels across the population.
+Dr. Abdul-Rahman Bizri told The Daily Star that the government will most likely encourage uptake through the private sector as it will help achieve high immunity levels across the population.

 “I don’t think anybody will mind the private sector getting hold of vaccines, in fact the government will encourage it, but once the vaccine is here, we must have a unified vaccine database to monitor immunity levels,” Bizri said.

 Lebanon is currently trying to halt the spread of the coronavirus by enforcing a complete lockdown, which will start on Thursday, forbidding people from leaving the house and shutting down all businesses for 11 days straight.

 When asked whether the worst of the virus is yet to come, Bizri said: “Nobody knows.
 You can never make estimations in Lebanon, not just for the virus but for anything.”